rpuspana/Shope/README.md

  - search through the vendor's books

 ### Technologies used
-- Backend
 - Ruby
 - Ruby on Rails
 - Mongrel
 - SQLite
-- Front-end
 - JavaScript
 - HTML
 - CSS

 ## Get the party started
    Read "General description of a Ruby on Rails project" document to better understand a Ruby on Rails project and find out more about the technology